ethanalon/projects/README.md

 Made with Python, Twilio

-### Alexa Skill Code Template
+### Graph Database Alexa Skill Query

-Kin-Keepers | Junior Software Engineer | Summer 2020
+Kin-Keepers | Software Engineer | Summer 2021

 In Spring 2020 I started working for a company called Kin-Keepers.
 Kin-Keepers focuses on creating a voice of representation for seniors by creating services and technology.
 My specific job was to design Alexa skills and explore Voice User Interface a viable solution for seniors without computer access.
-In addition to the skills I made, I took the opportunity to create a template for future skill development.
-My Alexa Skill Code Template is not only a step-by-step guide to creating Alexa skills, but also a fill-in-the-blank system for custom skill responses.
-Kin-Keepers mostly wanted simple call and response style skills, and this template made that process much easier.
+Without releasing confidential information, I can disclose that I was in charge of connecting a graph database system to an Alexa Skill.
+So this skill was able to query our remote database and get information stored in it.

 Made using Python and Alexa Skills Kit